-A matched filter, $\mathcal{F}{matched}(f)$, which optimizes SNRi or $Edge\ SNRi$, has the same frequency spectrum as the system, including the edge or object.
+A matched filter, $\mathcal{F}{matched}(f)$, which optimizes SNRi or Edge Location σ , has the same frequency spectrum as the system, including the edge or object.
 For edge or object detection,

-P(f) is equal to G(f) (the Fourier transform of the object) for SNRi or H(f) (the Fourier transform of the edge) for $Edge\ SNRi$.
+P(f) is equal to G(f) (Equation (19); the Fourier transform of the object) for SNRi or H(f) (Equation (24); the Fourier transform of the edge) for Edge Location σ .

-Figures 28 and 29 show the transfer functions for matched filters for SNRi or Edge SNRi.
-The Edge SNRi matched filter and the USM+LPF Image Processing filter designed to approximate it (Figure 30) have response peaks around 0.20 Cycles/Pixel.
+Figures 28 and 29 show the transfer functions for matched filters for SNRi or Edge Location σ .
+A Sharpening + LPF filter designed to approximate the matched

 Figure 28.
-Matched filter for optimum object: Lowpass (LPF).
+Matched filter for optimum object detection: Lowpass (LPF).